hrashk/kafka-starter/README.md

-### Installing the starter library locally
+### Install the starter library locally

-This project was built with JDK 21 and maven 3.9.
+This project was built with JDK 21 and maven 3.9.9.
 Later versions should also work.

 ```bash
 ./mvnw -f kafka-starter/pom.xml -DskipTests clean install
 ```

-### Building all project modules along with running the tests
+### Build all project modules along with running the tests
 ```bash
 ./mvnw clean package
 ```

-### Running examples
+### Run the sample produce and consumer

 First, start the docker containers
 ```bash